 Strengths of the CMHC program

-- The program meets the requirements for recognition from the Hellenic Association of Counsellors and the European Association for Counselling.
+- The program meets the requirements for recognition from the Hellenic Association of Counseling and the European Association for Counseling.
 Trainees receive accreditation as Mental Health Counselors upon completion of the program requirements.

 - The 600 hours of supervised counseling and clinical practice offer the trainee the necessary practicum experience on counseling practice, use of skills, ethical boundaries and other essential components of a high-professional-standards mental health counselor.
 The trainee may choose to fulfil their internship requirements at the University Counseling Center or other clinical and counseling mental health settings.

 - The instructors and supervisors in the program are doctoral-level scholars and practitioners of various disciplines with extensive experience in counseling and psychotherapy.

 - In adherence to the scholar-practitioner model, each trainee is expected to incorporate research into practice by being informed on current developments as well as apply clinical quantitative and qualitative research for their thesis.